“Poetry is how I turn ugliness into art.”

 Marie Arana tells Senna’s story.
 Born in Lima to a Peruvian father and an American mother, the author, editor and journalist is deeply engaged in both worlds.
 A writer of fiction and memoir, Arana has dedicated herself to explaining each culture to the other.
 Her commitment to Peru, and to the struggles of the disadvantaged there, permeates her work.

 Peru is the most prosperous country in the film.
 But that fact can be deceptive.
-Illiteracy rates are more than twice as high for women as for men, and for many indigenous Peruvians, education remains an unattainable luxury.
+For many indigenous Peruvians, education remains an unattainable luxury.
 This is especially true for girls in the mountains and jungles where so much of Peru’s prosperity, in the form of natural resources, is being pulled from the ground.

 Senna’s story is narrated by Academy Award-nominee Salma Hayek, who says, “Many women around the world continue to struggle for equality in education.
 I hope Girl Rising raises the visibility on a global level for this fundamental issue.”

 With CARE’s help, Senna’s family has moved off the mountaintop to a city with better housing and schools.
-She is now in secondary school and the once-shy Senna is Treasurer Brigadier of her class.
-Ever brave, she recently stood up at a meeting with local officials to demand better sanitation for her old school, and the district is now adding new plumbing.
-Senna has discovered the internet – her email address naturally includes “xenawarriorprincess.”
+She is now attending university, enrolled in a business engineering and computer science course, and involved in sports and cultural activities.
+Ever brave, she previously stood up at a meeting with local officials to demand better sanitation for her old school, and the district is now adding new plumbing.
 She has come a long way, and our partner, CARE, supports the education and development of thousands of other girls, too.